-- Employees can experience a conflict between emotions: - Felt emotions An individual's actual emotions. - Displayed emotions Emotions that are organizationally required and considered appropriate in a given job.
-They are not natural, they are learned. - Surface acting is hiding inner feelings and emotional expressions.
-This deals with displayed emotions. - Deep acting is trying to modify the true inner feelings based on display rules.
-This deals with felt emotions.
+- Employees can experience a conflict with emotions. - Felt emotions-An individual's actual emotions. - Displayed emotions-Emotions that are organizationally required and considered appropriate in a given job. - Displaying fake emotions requires us to suppress real ones. - Surface acting is hiding one's inner feelings and the resulting emotional expressions.
+These are displayed emotions. - Deep acting is trying to modify one's true inner feelings based on display rules.
+These are felt emotions.

 Teaching Tip: This conflict can happen outside of the workplace too.
-For instance, most of us know that we're expected to act sad at funerals, regardless of whether we consider the person's death to be a loss, and to pretend to be happy at weddings, even if we don't feel like celebrating.
+For instance, most of us know that we're expected to act sad at funerals, regardless of whether we consider the person's death to be a loss; and to pretend to be happy at weddings, even if we don't feel like celebrating.